-The FLSA Fisherman Exemption
+The FLSA Taxicab Exemption

 The fisherman exemption to the FLSA exempts many Louisiana workers in the seafood industry from minimum wage or overtime.
 Click to learn more.